-Erdogan says Saudi crown prince must 'uncover' Khashoggi killers
+Turkey's Erdogan urges Saudi crown prince to 'uncover' Khashoggi killers, 'hidden' details of murder

 Turkish President Recep Tayyip Erdogan on Saturday called on Saudi Crown Prince Mohammad bin Salman to "uncover" the murderers of journalist Jamal Khashoggi, adding that some details of the gruesome killing were still being hidden.